riz564/cybersecurity-defense-game/README.md

 ---

 ## 🚀 How to Play
-1. **Drag and Drop:** Select a bomb (Antivirus, Phishing, Firewall) and drag it near the matching threat.
+1. **Drag and Drop:** Select a bomb (Antivirus, Training, Firewall) and drag it near the matching threat.
 2. **Destroy Threats:** Drop the bomb to create an explosion and eliminate threats within its range.
 3. **Score Points:** Each successful match earns you 10 points.
 4. **Health:** Watch out!
 Letting threats reach the bottom will decrease your health.